ramirezjag00/ecommerce-mern-stack/README.md

 - FORM CAN SUBMIT AN ITEM EVEN W/O VALUES (validation in admin page)

+- if you met an error ie. typed in string instead of number in price input in itemForm or /admin route then submitted, app needs to be restarted

 - in admin route, make a delete verification modal (cancel or delete)

 - admin page should accessible only for user 'ADMIN'